Child's Play (1988 film)

-Child's Play is a 1988 American slasher film directed by Tom Holland, from a screenplay by Holland, Don Mancini and John Lafia, and based on a story by Mancini.
-It is the first film in the Child's Play series and the first installment to feature the character Chucky.
-It stars Catherine Hicks and Chris Sarandon with Brad Dourif as Chucky.
-Its plot follows a widowed mother who gives a doll to her son, unaware that the doll is possessed by the soul of a serial killer.
+Child's Play is a 1988 American supernatural slasher film directed by Tom Holland, from a screenplay he co-wrote with Don Mancini and John Lafia based on a story by Mancini.
+The film stars Catherine Hicks and Chris Sarandon with Brad Dourif as Chucky.
+Its plot follows a widowed mother who gives a new doll to her son, unaware that it is possessed by the soul of a serial killer.

-Child's Play was released in the United States on November 9, 1988, by MGM/UA Communications Co.
-It grossed more than $44 million against a production budget of $9 million.

-Along with the film gaining a cult following, the box office success spawned a media franchise that includes a series of seven sequels (one of them being a television series), merchandise, comic books, a reboot film of the same name released in June 2019.
-Child's Play was distributed by Metro-Goldwyn-Mayer, although the rights to the series were sold to Universal Pictures in 1990, beginning with the sequel Child's Play 2.
-MGM retained the rights to the first film and, as such, distributed the 2019 reboot.
+Child's Play was released in the United States on November 9, 1988, by MGM/UA Communications Co. through its United Artists label.
+It received generally positive reviews from critics and grossed more than $44 million against a production budget of $9 million.
+Along with the film gaining a cult following, the box office success also spawned a media franchise that includes a series of six sequels, a television series, merchandise, novels, comic books, a video game, and a reboot.
+The original Child's Play film was distributed by United Artists, although the rights to the series were sold to Universal Pictures in 1990.
+MGM (via United Artists) retained the rights to the original film and Orion Pictures (through United Artists Releasing) also distributed the reboot in 2019.
+A sequel, Child's Play 2, was released two years later.

 Plot

-Detective Mike Norris chases fugitive serial killer Charles Lee Ray through the streets of Chicago and into a toy store.
-After being shot by Norris, a dying Ray performs a voodoo chant to transfer his soul to one of the Good Guy-brand talking dolls on display.
-The store is struck by lightning and explodes, and Norris finds Ray's lifeless body in the rubble next to the doll.
+Detective Mike Norris chases fugitive serial killer Charles Lee Ray through the streets of Chicago and into a toy store while Ray's accomplice, Eddie Caputo, flees the scene with Norris' partner, Jack Santos, pursuing him.
+Shot by Norris and dying, Ray performs a voodoo chant to transfer his soul into a nearby Good Guy-brand talking doll.
+The store is struck by lightning, causing an explosion.
+Shortly thereafter, Norris finds Ray's lifeless body next to the doll.